Complementary and alternative medicine

 - Ancient healing systems.
 These healing systems arose long before conventional Western medicine and include ayurveda from India and traditional Chinese medicine.

 - Homeopathy.
-This approach uses minute doses of a substance that causes symptoms to stimulate the body's self-healing response.
+This approach uses minute doses of a substance that cause symptoms to stimulate the body's self-healing response.

 - Naturopathy.
 This approach focuses on noninvasive treatments to help your body do its own healing and uses a variety of practices, such as massage, acupuncture, herbal remedies, exercise and lifestyle counseling.

 Mind-body techniques strengthen the communication between your mind and your body.
-Complementary and alternative medicine practitioners say these two systems must be in harmony for you to stay healthy.
-Examples of mind-body connection techniques include meditation, prayer, and relaxation and art therapies.
+CAM practitioners say these two systems must be in harmony for you to stay healthy.
+Examples of mind-body connection techniques include meditation, prayer, relaxation and art therapies.

 Biologically based practices